-The curriculum in Interior Design is divided into a lower-division (first and second year) and an upper-division program (third, fourth, and fifth years):
+The curriculum in Interior Design is divided into a lowerdivision (first and second year) and an upper-division program (third, fourth, and fifth years):

 Lower-division program 56

-Upper-division program .
-94
+Upper-division program

 Total 150

-The lower-division curriculum balances a foundation in academic subjects such as English, algebra and trigonometry, computer technology, and physics with departmental courses that include history and theory, as well as studio courses in drawing, design fundamentals, and conceptual design.
+The lower-division curriculum balances a foundation in academic subjects such as English, algebra and trigonometry, computer technology, and physics with departmental courses that include history and theory, as well as studio courses in drawing, design fundamentals, and conceptual

 The upper-division curriculum includes studio work in interior design, furniture design, construction methods/ structures, codes as related to materials and finishes, human factors, environmental control systems, as well as lecture courses in the history of interior design, decorative arts, and textiles.
 An eight-week supervised summer internship is part of the curriculum.
 The fifth year is an interdisciplinary year in which students address real-life environmental problems.
-This final year is a capstone experience which utilizes all previous learning within and outside the professional program.
+This final year is a capstone experience that utilizes all previous learning within and outside the professional program.
 The student's final design project is completed in consultation with a member of the local professional community.

 Graduates from the program accept entry-level professional positions in a variety of settings, including interior design firms, departments of space planning, architectural firms, public institutions, and industry.
-Students may also choose to continue their education through graduate studies, which offer greater enrichment in studio disciplines and which contribute to the possibility for postsecondary-level academic appointments, giving the recipients highly sought-after academic credentials.
+Students may also choose to continue their education through graduate studies, which offer greater enrichment in studio disciplines and which contribute to the possibility for postsecondary-level academic appointments, giving the recipients highly soughtafter academic credentials.

 General Studies Requirement.
 The following curriculum includes sufficient approved course work to fulfill the General Studies requirement.
-See pages 84-108 for the General Studies requirement and a list of approved courses.
+See "General Studies," page 85, for requirements and a list of approved courses.
 Note that all three General Studies awareness areas are required.
 Consult your advisor for an approved list of courses.

 Graduation Requirements.
 In addition to fulfilling college and major requirements, students must meet all university graduation and college degree requirements.
-See pages 79-83.
+See "University Graduation Requirements," page 81.

 Interior Design-B.S.D.
-Lower-Division Requirements1
+Lower-Division Requirements

 Fall

-DSC 101 Design Awareness HU, G 3
+DSC 101 Design Awareness HU, G3

-DSC 121 Design Principles I 3
+DSC 121 Design Principles I

-DSC 236 Introduction to Computer

-Modeling N3 3

-ENG 101 First-Year Composition 3
+ENG 101 First-Year Composition

-or ENG 105 Advanced

-First-Year Composition (3)
+or ENG 105 Advanced First-Year Composition (3)

 if qualified

-MAT 117 College Algebra N1 3

-Total.

-Spring 3

-COM 230 Small Group Communication,

-or approved SB elective 3
+MAT 170 Precalculus N13

+SB an d C elective3

+Total

+Sprin g

+0 Art of the Western World II HU, H3

 DSC 120 Design Drawing 3

-DSC 122 Design Principles II 3
+DSC 122 $ \begin{array}{cccccccccccccccccccccccccccccccccccc$

 ENG 102 First-Year Composition

-or HU elective if ENG 105
+or HU elective if ENG 105 is taken (3)

-is taken 3
+PHY 111 General Physics S1/S2

+PHY 113 General Physics Laboratory S1/S2 1